 The Technical Committee is responsible for providing assurance to the Board as to the operational performance and operating risks of the Company, with particular regard to those areas where technical understanding is required.
 It is chaired by H Faul, the other members being P Cowley and G Stanley.

-The Company takes all reasonable steps to ensure that the Directors and relevant employees comply with the provisions of the AIM rules and the TSX rules relating to dealings in its securities.
+The Company takes all reasonable steps to ensure that the Directors and relevant employees comply with the provisions of the AIM rules relating to dealings in its securities.